snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 Her cards on the table blinked and the numbers appeared.
 A pair of aces.

 He'd won!
-"It was a pleasure doing," he began, until the gold coins moved to her side of the table.
+"It was a pleasure doing--" he began, until the gold coins moved to her side of the table.
 "What?!?" he yelled in surprise.
 Everyone looked at him with astonishment.
 "The program is broken, I won!
 I had the kings!"